SahbiChaibi/Interactive-interface-for-spatio-temporal-mapping-of-HFOs/README.md

 You can start the project by running the Main.m file in the root directory.
 This loads the GUI settings.
 ## Data availability
 The intracranial EEG dataset used in this study for experiment test is exclusively restricted to the Montreal Neurological Institute and Hospital (Canada) to protect patients’ privacy and confidentiality.
-The dataset used in this project is referred to as ppp.mat, which includes a variable named allEEG that contains data from all EEG electrodes.
+The dataset used in this project is referred to as ppp.mat, which includes a variable named #allData# that contains data from all EEG electrodes.